michaelcale/books/books/go/0080-slices/040-removing-elements-slicing-slices.md

+---
 Title: Removing elements / "Slicing" slices
 Id: 3420
 Score: 1
-Body:
+---
 If you need to remove one or more elements from a slice, or if you need to work with a sub slice of another existing one; you can use the following method.

 > Following examples uses slice of int, but that works with all type of slice.

 So for that, we need a slice, from witch we will remove some elements:

     slice := []int{1, 2, 3, 4, 5, 6}
     // > [1 2 3 4 5 6]

 We need also the indexes of elements to remove:

     // index of first element to remove (corresponding to the '3' in the slice) var first = 2

     // index of last element to remove (corresponding to the '5' in the slice) var last = 4

 And so we can "slice" the slice, removing undesired elements:

     // keeping elements from start to 'first element to remove' (not keeping first to remove),
     // removing elements from 'first element to remove' to 'last element to remove'
     // and keeping all others elements to the end of the slice newSlice1 := append(slice[:first], slice[last+1:]...)